L-Blondy/up-fetch/README.md

 <details><summary><b>Error handling</b></summary>

-Two types of errors can occur:
+Two types of error can occur:
-1. When the server responds with an error code (`response.ok` is `false`)
+1. a response error when the server responds with an error code (`response.ok` is `false`)
-2. When the server did not respond (failed to fetch, runtime error, etc)
+2. an unknown error when the server did not respond (failed to fetch, runtime error, etc)

-By default response errors generate throw a [ResponseError](#throws-by-default) Otherwise, the errors are thrown "as is"
+By default response errors throw a [ResponseError](#throws-by-default) Otherwise, the errors are thrown "as is"

 **up-fetch** provides a [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types) to check if the error is a `ResponseError`

 ```ts
 import { isResponseError } from 'up-fetch'